This post was created in partnership with Wolf. All opinions are our own.

 - Bake for around 30 to 45 minutes, depending on the type of vegetable and the size of the pieces (test with a fork for tenderness).
 There’s no need to stir when the baking sheet is lined, since the vegetables won’t stick to the pan.
 Remove the tray from the oven and cool slightly; then enjoy!

-The recipe we’ve created here is a roasted fall vegetable grain bowl with our absolute favorites: cauliflower, sweet potato, and red onion, mixed with Moroccan spices.
-(We couldn’t resist using purple cauliflower from our local farmer’s market; it was too pretty not to buy!)
 For the grain, we’ve chosen a unique one: freekeh.
-It’s a whole grain similar to wheat berries that has a quick cooking time and a distinct, nutty flavor.
+It’s a whole grain similar to wheat berries and bulgur wheat that has a quick cooking time and a distinct, nutty flavor.
 You could use any other whole grain you’d like: quinoa, brown rice, farro, etc. A simple lemon Greek yogurt sauce makes for a fresh, bright counterpoint to the caramel, roasted flavor of the veggies.
+Or for a vegan option, use our Best Lemon Tahini Sauce.
 Topped with parsley and chopped almonds, it’s a comforting, savory autumn bowl.

-Whether you try this bowl or a take of your own, we hope this recipe inspires you to return to the kitchen and start roasting!
-Tip: For a vegan option, try this lemon tahini sauce in place of the yogurt.
-For gluten-free, use quinoa.
+Whether you try this vegetable bowl or a take of your own, we hope this recipe inspires you to return to the kitchen and start roasting!

-This Roasted Fall Vegetable Grain Bowl is part of Wolf’s Reclaim the Kitchen initiative to encourage and educate on how to cook at home.
 For more on Reclaim the Kitchen, see ReclaimTheKitchen.com.
 The statistics noted above are part of a “State of Cooking in America” study conducted by Wolf.
-This post is sponsored by Wolf; all opinions are our own.
-Thank you for supporting the sponsors of A Couple Cooks!

 Did you make this recipe?